TheGreenBox/darkness_battling_system/README.md

 # Goal

-If you strip away the rather awesome techno-mythical lore about the need to automatically generate counter-spells against the dark magic, the task boils down to creation of a program (the Solver) that plays a variation of a classical Tetris with a hexagonal cell grid.
+If you strip away the contest's rather awesome techno-mythical lore about the need to automatically generate counter-spells against the dark magic, the task boils down to creation of a program (the Solver) that plays a variation of a classical Tetris with a hexagonal cell grid.